 In my last blog Introducing Direct Live HANA Connections in SAP Analytics Cloud, I talked about the new “Direct” connectivity option for live HANA connections based on the HTML5 CORS specification.
-With this new connectivity option, a reverse proxy is not needed anymore as long as the end user’s web browser has direct access to the HANA XS engine.
-But what if some end users are on the Internet and don’t have access to the HANA XS engine directly?
+The Direct live connectivity has now become the recommended connectivity option for all live connectivity data sources, including HANA, BW, S4 and universe.
+With this new connectivity option, a reverse proxy is not needed anymore as long as the end user’s web browser has direct access to the backend system.
+But what if some end users are on the Internet and don’t have access to the backend system directly?
 Well, like any web application server, you can “publish” the web server (in this case, the HANA/BW/S4/BIP system) to the Internet.

 This can be done by various infrastructure options, such as port mapping, etc, but the most commonly used approach is to add a reverse proxy in your DMZ for the backend HANA/BW/S4/BIP system.
 But wait a minute, reverse proxy again??
 Didn’t we introduce the Direct connectivity option to avoid reverse proxies in the first place?
 Well, the reverse proxy here serves a totally different purpose from the traditional reverse proxy-based live connectivity, which was to bypass the web browser’s Same Origin Policy.
 In this case, the sole purpose of the reverse proxy here is to publish the backend system to the Internet.
 Technically, this means:

 - No complicated reverse proxy rules needed for URL rewriting, for both non-SSO and SSO scenarios.

 - Only the backend system is reverse proxy’ed, not the SAP Analytics Cloud (SAC) system.